jpcosteira/yolosimplebox/README.md

-# Generic processing component grpc enabled
+# Yolo generic component grpc enabled
-This code builds a AI4EU (acumos) component that executes the processing defined in a specific python function.
+This code builds a AI4EU (acumos) Yolo component that executes the processing defined in the "simplebox" calling function.
+This component is an adaptation of the simplebox http://github.com/jpcosteira/simplebox.git

-The input and return value are always a **.mat** file binary coded.
+The input and return value are always a **.mat** file.

 Data to the service is passed and returned through variables stored inside the .mat files (loaded and saved with **scipy.io.loadmat/savemat** )
 ## The specific code of the component